gurnulezaran/Amazone-Sales-Data-Dashboard/README.md

-# Amazone-Sales-Data-Dashboard
-Project Overview This project analyzes Amazon sales data to derive meaningful insights and visualize key performance indicators (KPIs).
-The dataset includes transaction-level sales records with details such as product name, sales representative, location, and revenue.
-A dashboard is created to help track sales trends and performance.
+#Amazon-Sales-Data(Interactive Dashboard)

+##Objective

+The objective of this project is to analyze Amazon sales data to identify key trends, improve decision-making, and optimize sales performance.
+By leveraging data visualization techniques, we aim to enhance business insights and track critical sales metrics effectively.